Skip to Content

 How to Get Rid of Toned Hair That Turned Purple - Use Hydrogen Peroxide

-If gentle methods like washing your hair or using baking soda don’t work, you can use hydrogen peroxide to remove the toner from your hair.
+If washing and baking soda do not work, you can try hydrogen peroxide to fade the toner.

 #4.
 Tone Your Hair Again